-Participants
+🖈 Participants

 - Be sure the events are age-appropriate for the participants. - Identify special requirements for participation, such as level of fitness or special skills needed. - Identify any special needs participants may have and whether or not the location or activity can accommodate those needs. - The trip leader should have a plan in place to handle disciplinary issues that may arise.
-The trip leader should discuss this plan in advance with chaperones and share it with participants/parents/guardians. - Inform participants beforehand to keep valuables at home.
+The trip leader should discuss this plan in advance with chaperones and share it with participants/parents/guardians.